Getting ready for your Inspection

 Spare Fuses – All vehicle operational fuses

-DOT Reflector Tape is required on key areas of the Tractor/Truck and Trailer and is often overlooked – DOT Reflector Tape Requirements
+DOT Reflector Tape is required on key areas of the Tractor/Truck and Trailer, and is often overlooked – DOT Reflector Tape Requirements

 Wheel Chocks – can be required under certain conditions